 We recognize that what is appropriate for water quality managers in one region may not be appropriate in another.
 However, nationwide consistency is critical for success.
 That's why the Roadmap supports a consistent, national protocol for ecological forecasts while allowing the agency to continue to target development and implementation of region-specific forecasts.

 NOAA has historically developed and delivered ecological forecasts on an ad hoc basis, with various parts of the agency working somewhat independently of each other.
 While this approach has resulted in isolated success, it has not always offered the sustained outcomes needed for reliable decision making.

-The Ecological Forecasting Roadmap addresses this issue by accounting for needs expressed by stakeholders; how mature NOAA’s capacity is in a particular area; and national significance.
-This analysis resulted in identification of three priorities: harmful algal blooms; hypoxia (sometimes called “dead zones”); and pathogens (organisms that cause disease).
-The Roadmap offers a more coordinated and systematic approach to ecological forecasts needed by the nation.
+The Ecological Forecasting Roadmap addresses this issue by accounting for needs expressed by stakeholders; how mature NOAA's capacity is in a particular area; and national significance.
+This analysis resulted in identification of four priorities: harmful algal blooms; hypoxia (sometimes called "dead zones"); and pathogens (organisms that cause disease) and habitat science.

 Do you use NOAA producs and services?
 Then YOU are a NOAA customer!
 Here are some examples of our key customers: federal agencies • water quality managers at the state, tribal and local level • commercial and recreational fishers • seafood restaurants and markets • coastal tourism officials • public health officials • and of course, the people who live, work and recreate in coastal areas.

 We rely on customer input in order to develop and prioritize forecasts with limited resources.
 As part of our Roadmap activities, we plan to continually engage in dialogue with a broad range of customers to: